 I had orginally wanted to try to stay away from the debate about dissection and stick with "what is a simulation".
 Personally, I disagree profoundly with the notion that a computer can replace a live dissection exercise.
 Organisms are gooey, slimy, and not "clean and tidy", as a computer would present an animal dissection.
 I also believe the affective element of dissection is part of learning (but I'm an IT guy, not a biologist nor an ethics expert) IMHO, technology would detract from learning if our goal in learning was for kids to understand the digestive system (and it's place in other systems) of a real frog.

 To underscore my point, the real value of a simulation is to allow users to change and manipulate variables, and then observe an outcome based on the changes they made in the simulation. this is not what most animal dissection sites (that I could find) do.

-Published on Tuesday, March 18, 2014 (3 years, one week, and 2 days ago).
+Published on Tuesday, March 18, 2014 (3 years, one month, and one week ago).
 Posted in: Educational Tech Games in education